US stocks climb and yields leap on signals the US economy is solid

 NEW YORK (AP) — U.S. stocks are climbing further into record heights on Thursday after a report showed the U.S. job market looks stronger than Wall Street expected.

-The S&P 500 was up 0.7% in morning trading and on track to set an all-time high for the fourth time in five days.
-The Dow Jones Industrial Average was up 387 points, or 0.6%, as of 10:15 a.m.
-Eastern time, and the Nasdaq composite was 0.9% higher.
+The S&P 500 was up 0.8% in midday trading and on track to set an all-time high for the fourth time in five days.
+The Dow Jones Industrial Average was up 334 points, or 0.8%, as of 11:35 a.m.
+Eastern time, and the Nasdaq composite was 1% higher.

 The reaction was bigger in the bond market following the report from the U.S. government, which said employers added 147,000 more jobs to their payrolls last month than they cut.
 The unexpected acceleration in hiring signals the U.S. job market is holding up despite worries about how President Donald Trump's tariffs may hurt the economy and inflation.